HofstraDSC/ClassRegistrator/README.md

 # ClassRegistrator
-Filters out all the classes you don't need using a search for your classes.
+Filters out all the classes you don't need while searching for your classes.

 ### Prerequisites